brunobahri/brunobahri/README.md

 - Experienced in Python automation, API development with Python, and dashboard creation.
 - Proficient in Front-end development, Laravel, React, and Angular.
-- Skilled in web and desktop applications using Rust, Node.js, C, C++, and Java.
+- Skilled in web and desktop applications using Rust, Node.js, C, C++, Java and PHP.
 - Some experience in data analysis and machine learning, SQL, and Docker.
 - Basic knowledge of Assembly.